Mosesp4/Mosesp4/README.md

 Frontend Developer || Javascript || Typescript || React || Smart Contract with Solidity || Blockchain technology || Web3.0
 --------------------------------------------------------------------------

-Driven and skilled full-stack Solidity developer intern with a passion for utilizing blockchain technology to create innovative solutions.
+ Core frontend developer with a passion for creating aesthetically please UI for the web and also utilizing blockchain technology to create innovative solutions.
 Proficient in Javascript and React, and knowledgeable in Web 3.0 technologies, I am committed to delivering high-quality code and exceptional user experiences.
 With a keen attention to detail and a problem-solving mindset, I am eager to contribute my skills and knowledge to a dynamic and forward-thinking team.

-* 🌍  I'm based in Abuja
 * ✉️  You can contact me at [echelamoses@gmail.com](mailto:echelamoses@gmail.com)
-* 🧠  I'm enthusiastic about creating aesthetically pleasing UI for the web and Blockchain.
+* 🧠  I'm enthusiastic about creating aesthetically pleasing User Interface for both web and Blockchain.
-* 🤝  I'm open to collaborating on Front-end & Decentralized Application
+* 🤝  I'm open to collaborating on anything Web technology (web3 inclusive).

 ### Skills